giantswarm/frontmatter-validator/README.md

 ### Configuration file format

-The configuration file uses YAML format with two main sections:
+The configuration file uses YAML format with two main sections.
+A JSON Schema is provided at `frontmatter-validator.schema.json` for IDE validation and autocompletion support.

 ```yaml
 # Default rules applied to all files